 4. Be creative and leverage the off-season

 Most nonprofits follow a cyclical pattern, typically starting their year of fundraising with a spring or summer event and ending with a big Giving Tuesday push into year-end giving.
 Nevertheless, nonprofits need constant funding beyond these staple fundraisers.
-During slower times, consider launching new creative fundraisers centered around events like Valentine’s Day, Daylight Saving Time, National Yoga Day, or a day that’s relevant to your cause.
+During slower times, consider launching new creative peer-to-peer fundraisers for your friends and family-centered around events like Valentine’s Day, Daylight Saving Time, National Yoga Day, or a day that’s relevant to your cause.